grantjr1842/delayed-streams-modeling/README.md

 moshi-server worker --config configs/tts/config-tts.toml
 ```

-Once the server has started, use the Rust clients in `client/rust` or the
+Once the server has started, use the Rust clients in `client/rust` to connect.
-WebSocket helper in `tools/tts-client` to connect.

 You can configure the server by modifying `configs/tts/config-tts.toml`.
 See comments in that file to see what options are available.
 TTS configs live under `configs/tts/` (see `configs/README.md` for layout).